-Central NY / Oswego County Teacher Center
+Central NY / Oswego County Teacher Center - CoSer 831

-The CNYTC/OCTC is a large consortium teacher center, serving educators in twenty-five public school districts, two BOCES, eight non-public schools, and five institutes of higher education.
-The CNYTC/OCTC is dedicated to bringing high quality professional development opportunities to the Central New York region.
-The teacher center supports educators as they implement instruction by offering training in the areas of Common Core Learning Standards, APPR, Data Driven Instruction, and 21st Century Skills.
+The CNY/OCTC is a large consortium teacher center, serving educators in 25 public school districts, two BOCES, eight non-public schools and five institutes of higher education.
+The CNY/OCTC is dedicated to bringing high-quality professional development opportunities to the Central New York and Oswego County region.
+The teacher center supports educators as they implement instruction by offering training in the areas of Common Core Learning Standards, APPR, Data Driven Instruction, Instructional Technology, Highly Effective Teaching and 21st Century Skills.
 The Teacher Center is governed by a policy board that is, by law, composed of at least 51% teachers.
-Each Center provides services to its constituents based on locally determined needs.

-The CNYTC/OCTC is located at: 4983 Brittonfield Parkway, Suite 203, East Syracuse, NY 13057.
+Each Center provides services to its constituents based on locally determined needs The CNYTC/OCTC is located at: 4983 Brittonfield Parkway, Suite 203, East Syracuse, NY 13057.

+Contact:

+Tammy Anderson

 CNYTC/OCTC Coordinator

-Karen Culotti......299-7445

-kculotti@CiTiboces.org
+299-7445

+tanderson@CiTiboces.org